 |With Indian soldiers and posing with AK-47s which they had kept at static display|

 Can you imagine that one can get 2.5 hours ahead of time by taking a one step ?
 Yes, you may not be able experience it in person but it's technically possible when one crosses Nathu La pass in East Sikkim.
 Historically, the place was part of silk trading routes between the two countries and now you will find Chinese and India armies stationed at the international border.
 The friendliness of the Chinese armies depends on the personnel posted during your visit.
 When I had been there they used to show grinning face to Indian tourists but the staff deputed at present have shaken hands with Indian tourists who have been there recently.
-On the Indian side, do take photos with our jawans and with AK47s and bazzokas which would be kept static display.
+On the Indian side, do take photos with our jawans and with AK47s and bazzokas which would be kept for static display.
 Also, get a certificate of visit to Nathu La by paying a nominal amount.